5axes/NameIt/README.md

 ![define default size](./images/size.jpg)

-This plugin is using the [Trimesh](https://github.com/mikedh/trimesh) library to load STL files.
+This plugin is using the [Trimesh](https://github.com/mikedh/trimesh) library to load STL files and mesh manipulations.

 ## Add Number